iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#106] See, told ya guys.md

 All hail the return of justice???

 **StuffyMouth**<br>
-Dude, drones are scary-AF and they kill whatever comes into sight<br>
+Dude, drones are scary\-AF and they kill whatever comes into sight<br>
 Whoever broke in to get him out must have balls of steel

 **Chevalier151**<br>